slavaheroes/breil-algonauts-challenge/README.md

 ### Conclusion

 The best submission score was `50.6`.
 It comes from the average of CLIP[ViT-B/32] text+image features submission and SAM features [downsampled with avg pooling of kernel size 8] submission.
+Among 107 submissions, this one was placed at number 21.